yukuefume/Kiondo/README.md

-# kiondo
+# Kiondo
-A simple API for temperature logging
+A simple API server for temperature logging